tianxing-li/rpki_evaluating/README.md

 ip2version.py: input a date and an IP, output all the RP versions used by the IP on that day

 version2ip.py: input a date and an RP version, and output all the IPs who still used that version of RP on that day.
 We could use a fuzzy search, such as "Routinator" or "Routinator/0.12.1."

+# Data Categorization

+## AS information categorization

+asInfo.py: input a date and an AS number, output all the aboved data sources relative information.